walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 What we are really here to discuss is [workflows](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#workflows).
 We are going to make two of them.
 One for each of these events:

-1. When a PR is created against the `main` branch (or when it is updated)
+1. When a PR is created against the `main` branch (or when the PR is updated)
 2. When a PR is merged to the `main` branch

 We will start simple - such that the code runs and than progressively throw on some enhancements like shorter plan messages, and colored diffs.